FAQs

 Q: What are some examples of sociological fiction?

-A: Check out previous editions of So Fi Zine to see the kind of work published
+A: Check out previous editions to see the kind of work published

 Q: Why?

-A: Sociological fictions offer us so much — evocation, narrative meaning, a sensory attentiveness.
+A: Sociological fictions offer us so much: evocation, narrative meaning, a sensory attentiveness.
 With creative writing and visual art we can illustrate research and social worlds in engaging and affecting ways.
-Through writing and making we can experiment and open the boundaries of our disciplinary knowledges.
-If you want to know more, you can check out some of my writing here
+More than post-hoc illustration, through writing and making we can experiment and open the boundaries of disciplinary knowledges.
+If you want to know more, you can check out some of my writing on these thigns here.